ZDSPunisherspb.comHomeMarker TechStoreLinks

 Q: What parts are compatible between an SFT and NXT?

 · Vertical adapter: The vertical adapters from an SFT can be used on an NXT.
-However, the vertical adapters on an NXT can't be used on an SFT (not without modification).
+However, the vertical adapters on an NXT can't be used on an SFT (not without drilling the body).

 · Electronics: As long as the lower board is programmed for NXT beam-break eyes, it will work on a Shocker NXT.
 Boards not programmed for the eyes can't function unless there's a massive hardware modification (information for this coming soon).